Deepali-Shinde/Python/README.md

 Hello All,
 First of all thank you for visiting my page.
-I am Data Science student in Innomatics Research Lab in Hyderabad.
+I am Data Science student at Innomatics Research Lab in Hyderabad.

 As a non programmer , i have created my own notes from basic python to EDA , which any  fresher can understand easily.